-You can use multiple status levels whereas Drupal provides you with Unpublished and Published.
-These can be matched so that a status change in Drupal is immediately and appropriately reflected in Desk-Net and vice versa.
+You can map these status levels between the two systems so that a status change in Drupal is immediately and appropriately reflected in Desk-Net (and vice versa).

 The menus on the right list the Drupal status levels.

-Using these menus please define what status should be set in Drupal depending on what status is set in Desk-Net.
+Using these menus, you can define what status should be set in Drupal depending on what status is set in Desk-Net.

-Users can upload content per assignment in Desk-Net.
+Users can upload content in Desk-Net.
 This content is then exported to Drupal.

 The module allows you to define where this content should be exported to:

-- Files such as picture or video files can either be inserted into the article's body AND at the same time they are stored in the Media Library.
-Alternatively you can ask the module to move the files to the Media Library only.
+- Media files can be inserted into the article's body AND get stored in the Media Library.

-- Text will always be added straight to the article's body.
+- Text will always be added directly to the article's body.

-Uploaded content is never inserted into an article that has the status Published in Drupal.
+Uploaded content is never inserted into articles with the Published status in Drupal.

-The module automatically matches user profiles in Desk-Net and Drupal based on the email address.
+The module automatically matches user profiles in Desk-Net and Drupal based on email address.

-In case a story with multiple assignees is created in Desk-Net the module tries to match the email address of the assignee of the first text assignment.
+If a story with multiple assignees is created in Desk-Net, the module tries to match the email address of the assignee of the first text assignment.